trantako/trantako.github.io/README.md

 - Custom domain name via Louhi
 - Chrome browser for testing/viewing the site

-For local development/testing I use local installation of Jekyll.
+For local development/testing I use a local installation of Jekyll.
 Since it is not available for Windows, I use WSL a.k.a *Windows Subsystem for Linux*.
 In practice, there is Ubuntu 18.04 console inside Windows.
-This is enough and much more light-weight than installing the whole Ubuntu Linux as virtual machine.
+This is enough and much more light-weight than installing the whole Ubuntu Linux as a virtual machine.

 ### Steps to install Ubuntu 18.04 inside Windows 10

 > When I did this, Ubuntu 20.04 had just come out.
-I tried to use it, but necessary packages were not available for it yet.
+I tried to use it, but the necessary packages were not available for it yet.
 I had to install also 18.04 and use that instead.

-1. In Windows taskbar search box, type “powershell,” right-click it from the search results, and select “Run as administrator”.
+1. In the Windows taskbar search box, type “Powershell,” right-click it from the search results, and select “Run as administrator”.

 2. Enter the following command: